+Command АТТ

+Description Sets Attenuation 1.

-Command ATT Description Sets Attenuation.
-ATT <attenuati< td="">on></attenuati<> on> Control Attenuation Number rounded down to three decimal places Unit: dB Available attenuation range depends on Pulse width.
-Available attenuation rang can be obtained using When Pulse width setting is in Auto mode, Attenuator will be set to Auto mode automatically.
+ATT <attenuati< td="">on></attenuati<> on>

+Control Attenuation Number rounded down to three decimal places Unit: dB Available attenuation range depends on Pulse width.
+Available attenuation rang can be obtained using ATV? <pulse width=""> command.</pulse>

+When Pulse width setting is in Auto mode, Attenuator will be set to Auto mode automatically.

 Query ATT?

+ATT <attenuation></attenuation>

-ATT <attenuati< td="">on></attenuati<> on> Numeric value Unit : dB Response Attenuation When Attenuator is in Auto mode, the response will be "ATT ".
+D Numeric value Unit : dB

+Response Attenuation When Attenuator is in Auto mode, the response will be "ATT ".

 When Pulse width is in Auto mode, the response will be "ANS103".

-When Pulse wid th is in Auto mode, Attenuator will be set to Auto mode.
-When Attenuation is changed, Auto mode will be released.
-Remarks When the setup value is changed with the command, the waveform data will be erased.
-However, when Attenuator is set to Auto mode, the waveform data will be erased even without setup value change.
-Also, if measure it will restart aft ment is being executed, the measurement will stop, and ter the command processing has been executed.
+When Pulse width is in Auto mode, Attenuator will be set to When Attenuation is changed, Auto mode will be released.
+When Attenuation is changed with the command, the way will be erased.
+However, when Attenuator is set to Auto mode waveform data will be erased even without setup value cha Also, if measurement is being executed, the measurement will restart after the command processing has been executed on is changed, Auto mode will be released. value is changed with the command, the waveform data lowever, when Attenuator is set to Auto mode, the vill be erased even without setup value change. ment is being executed, the measurement will stop, and